PowerDNS/pdns/pdns/recursordist/docs/settings.rst

 Due to the aggressive nature of the internet these days, it is highly recommended to not open up the recursor for the entire internet.
 Questions from IP addresses not listed here are ignored and do not get an answer.

+When the Proxy Protocol is enabled (see `proxy-protocol-from`_), the recursor will check the address of the client IP advertised in the Proxy Protocol header instead of the one of the proxy.

 .. _setting-allow-from-file:

 ``allow-from-file``